What your windows are made of may not exactly be your favourite dinner party conversation, but here are a couple of stats to prick your ears up!

 Whether you’re by the beach in Sydney, coping with high levels of heat, or getting lashed by rain and cold in Tasmania, uPVC frames will stand up to whatever nature throws at them.

 Triple glazing is also very durable.
-However, the great weight of the panes often requires stronger fiberglass frames.
+However, the weight of the panes often requires stronger fibreglass frames.
 While these look great, it adds a lot to the cost.

-Single glazed windows have traditionally been supplied in wooden frames or aluminum frames in recent years.
+Single-glazed windows have traditionally been supplied in wooden frames or aluminium frames in recent years.
 Unlike uPVC frames, which are easy to seal and give a lot of protection from the elements, wooden frames require constant attention.

-When it’s been correctly installed, you should be able to expect a lifespan of 20 years or more from your double glazed windows.
+When they've been correctly installed, you should expect a lifespan of 20 years or more from your double-glazed windows.

 When considering the cost of installing new windows, two factors need to be kept in mind.

 Firstly, the cost of installation.
 Many people forget to look beyond this headline cost to the second – the money the windows will either save you or cost you on ongoing maintenance and on your energy bills.